rickmansfield/ReactReview/README.md

 Coding might become complex as it will make use of inline templating and JSX.

 ## 4. What is useState() in React?
-- The useState() is a built-in React Hook that allows you for having state variables in functional components.
+- The useState() is a built-in React Hook that allows you to have state variables in functional components.
 It should be used when the DOM has something that is dynamically manipulating/controlling.

 - In the below-given example code, The useState(0) will return a tuple where the count is the first parameter that represents the counter’s current state and the second parameter setCounter method will allow us to update the state of the counter.